sebastiancepeda/python-faq-chatbot/README.md

 - `faiss_index.py`: Manages the FAISS index and the `CorpusIndex` class.
 - `generators.py`: Contains the logic for text generation using LLaMA or other models.
 - `rag.py`: Implements the RAG system, including a conversational variant.
+- `Dockerfile`: Dockerfile to containerize the Streamlit application.
+- `docker-compose.yml`: Docker Compose file to manage the deployment of the application.
+- `requirements.txt`: Lists the Python dependencies required for the project.
 - `data/python_faqs.json`: JSON file containing the Python FAQs used by the system.

 ## Features